-Death sentence overturned for Texas man accused of 5 deaths
+Death sentence overturned for Texas man accused of killing 5

 Experts during Brownlow’s sentencing testified that he had tested as intellectually disabled when he was 5 years old and that he had been diagnosed with several psychological disorders.

-The appeals court says the judge and prosecutors applied the state standard correctly at the time of his sentencing in May 2016, but the U.S. Supreme Court issued a 2017 opinion that rejected that standard, requiring a new sentencing hearing now.
+The appeals court says the judge and prosecutors applied the state standard correctly at the time of his May 2016 sentencing, but the U.S. Supreme Court issued a 2017 opinion that rejected that standard, requiring a new hearing.

-Mark Moffitt, a prosecutor with the Kaufman County District Attorney’s office, declined to comment Wednesday on whether prosecutors would seek a new hearing since the case is pending.
+The Kaufman County district attorney’s office declined to comment Wednesday on whether prosecutors would seek a new hearing since the case is pending.

 A conviction of capital murder in Texas carries either a death sentence or mandatory life in prison without parole.